Distributed Dynamic Associative Memory via Online Convex Optimization: Introduction

 \item \textbf{Communication-efficient tree design:} The regret analysis of DDAM-TOGD provides insights into how communication delays affect performance.
 Building on this insight, we propose a combinatorial optimization approach to design the communication trees for each agent.

 \item \textbf{Experimental validation:} We validate the proposed DDAM framework through extensive numerical experiments.
-We compare against existing online optimization baselines such as independent (non-cooperative) online learners and consensus-based distributed OGD.
-DDAM-TOGD is demonstrated to achieve lower regret and error rates across various scenarios, including both stationary and dynamic settings. \end{itemize}
+We compare DDAM-TOGD against two representative baselines: a centralized OGD oracle \cite{shalev2012online,orabona2019modern,zinkevich2003online}, which assumes each agent has access to full information, and consensus-based distributed OGD (C-DOGD) \cite{Yan2013DisOCO}, which restricts agents to local neighbor communication under a shared memory objective.
+The results show that DDAM-TOGD closely tracks the centralized OGD oracle and substantially outperforms C-DOGD across both stationary and dynamic settings. \end{itemize}